-South RouteMount Elbrus
+South RouteClimb Mount Elbrus

-Mount Elbrus South Route
+Climb of Mount Elbrus - South route

-Mount Elbrus south side programme
+Mount Elbrus Programme

 From the final National Park Hut to the summit is completed in one day but there will be a prior acclimatisation trek up as far as the Pastukhov Rocks which is around 16,000'.
-This is a very broad slope which ascends steadily over easy ground.
-On the summit morning we then take a snow machine or ratrack to these rocks which allows plenty of time to summit by about midday and descend in good time.
-Most other operators require a summit attempt on foot from the Bochka Barrels, but this means an ascent of over 1700 metres; the success rate on this programme is very low and we would consider it to be dangerous.
-Our programme allows for several summit days, maximum acclimatisation and enjoyment, and a more appropriate summit ascent.
+On the summit morning a snow machine ("ratrack") takes you back to these rocks early in the morning which allows time to summit by about midday and descend in the afternoon.
+We do provide two opportunities to summit the mountain if weather is bad, depending on acclimatization and the group itself.

 For an entertaining read here is an article on climbing Mount Elbrus by our friends at Sleeping Wild, and the summit days on Elbrus.

 Adventure film maker Elia Saikaly offers salutary advice on climbing Mount Elbrus and mentions Adventure Alternative.

 We know that many people hate to arrive into a country and be surprised by hidden costs or essential trip elements not being included in the expedition fee so we offer a comprehensive expedition with no hidden fees or kitties.
 All meals, land travel, accommodation, saunas, park fees, snow cat and staff salaries are included.
 The only thing you need to pay for on the ground is additional drinks or other items of a personal nature such as souvenirs or phone calls, and any kit rental you might need.